 With Public Dashboards, users who are not logged in to Panopta will be able to see Dashboards that you share.
 To make a Public Dashboard, Select Edit on the Dashboard page then select the Public option.
 A public URL that you can share will become available.

 If you have a multi-tenant account or an MSP, you have the ability to query data and build dashboards across any of the subtenant accounts.
 This is a powerful method to maintain your single pane of glass view across your different customer segments.

 In order to start, create a new dashboard and select the option for Customer Data.
 This option can only be set on new dashboards and upon initial creation.

 For more information see Multi-tenant dashboards.

 The Instance Details page exposes all of the relevant information about the instance, including the instance performance, monitoring configuration, incidents, maintenance schedules, availability, and more.
 Performance-based graphs are displayed in the Performance section of the Instance Details page to help you visualize the status of each metric configured for the instance.

 Clicking the expand arrows on the metric will show you a graphical representation of that metric's data and incidents.
 Any incident will be presented as a red bar in the graph.

 See Instance Details page for more information.

-A Status Page is a tool that you can use to expose you current status and historical availability to your customers and end users.
+A Status Page is a tool that you can use to expose your current status and historical availability to your customers and end-users.
 The Status Page can be used to update your customers about issues such as downtime or maintenance.

 The following image and table explain the different components of the Status Page.